-Nanotechnological-based advanced markers and neuroimaging based on brain mapping could assist in avoiding diagnostic errors in AD.
+Nanotechnological-based markers and advanced neuroimaging based on brain mapping could assist in avoiding diagnostic errors in AD.

 Research and clinical investigations indicate a promising application of these biomarkers in the early detection of the disease.

 Limitations and challenges

 AD has a unique pathological heterogeneity; this complexity consists of various co-factors, hence making precise diagnosis difficult.